SvenjaCSch/alpaca_telegram_chatbot/README.md

 ### Vulnerability and inclusivity of different users

 Another critical point includes addressing the needs of vulnerable users and ensuring inclusivity without looking down on them or marginalizing certain users.
-On the one hand, diverse user requirements should be supported accpording to their individual needs and not be too geneirc, so that it will not sound or look like a cold robotic assistant.
+On the one hand, diverse user requirements should be supported according to their individual needs and not be too generic, so that it will not sound or look like a cold robotic assistant.
 On the other hand, a one-size-fits-all approach should be avoided while providing ethical and practical assistance.

 ### Ethical and responsible innovations